-Submission of Final Invoice number(s) , i entered into between the California Department of Public Health (CDPH) actor does acknowledge that final payment has been requested via invoice in the amount(s) of \$ and dated If necessary, enter "See Attached" in the approp priate blocks and attach a list of invoice numbers, dollar amounts and invoice dates.
-Release of all Obligations ount specified in the invoice number(s) referenced above, the Contractor does ers, agents and employees of and from any and all liabilities, obligations, claims, and erenced contract.
-Repayments Due to Audit Exceptions / R Record Retention hat expenses authorized for reimbursement does not guarantee final allowability of unt of any sustained audit exceptions resulting from any subsequent audit made All expense and accounting records related to the three years beyond the date of final payment, un ne above referenced contract must be maintained for audit purposes for no less than nless a longer term is stated in said contract.
-Recycled Product Use Certification consumer material, as defined in the Public Con to the State regardless of whether it meets the re penalty of perjury that a minimum of 0% unless otherwise specified in writing of post tract Code Section 12200, in products, materials, goods, or supplies offered or sold equirements of Public Contract Code Section 12209.
-Contractor specifies that to the State comply with the requirements of Section 12156(e).
-Reminder to Return State Equipment/Pro use in connection with another CDPH agreemen and possession of State equipment (as defined in the above referenced contract) for it, Contractor agrees to promptly initiate arrangements to account for and return said equipment has not passed its useful life expectancy as defined in the above Patents / Other Issues released as set forth above, that it will comply wi n connection with patent matters and with any claims that are not specifically ith all of the provisions contained in the above referenced contract, including, but not not to the State and related to the defense or prosecution of litigation.
-ONLY SIGN AND DATE THI S DOCUMENT WHEN ATTACHING IT TO THE FINAL INVOICE Contractor's Legal Name (as on contract): Stanislaus County Health Services Agency Signature of Contractor or Official Designee:
+Submission of Final Invoice entered into between the California Department of Public Health (CDPH) tor does acknowledge that final payment has been requested via invoice the amount(s) of \$ and dated If necessary, enter "See Attached" in the appropri ate blocks and attach a list of invoice numbers, dollar amounts and invoice dates.
+Release of all Obligations By signing this form, and upon receipt of the amountereby release and discharge the State, its officer demands whatsoever arising from the above reference. unt specified in the invoice number(s) referenced above, the Contractor does is, agents and employees of and from any and all liabilities, obligations, claims, and renced contract.
+Repayments Due to Audit Exceptions / Re cord Retention at expenses authorized for reimbursement does not guarantee final allowability of nt of any sustained audit exceptions resulting from any subsequent audit made All expense and accounting records related to the above referenced contract must be maintained for audit purposes for no less than three years beyond the date of final payment, unless a longer term is stated in said contract.
+Recycled Product Use Certification By signing this form, Contractor certifies under penalty of perjury that a minimum of 0% unless otherwise specified in writing of post consumer material, as defined in the Public Contract Code Section 12200, in products, materials, goods, or supplies offered or sold to the State regardless of whether it meets the requirements of Public Contract Code Section 12209.
+Contractor specifies that printer or duplication cartridges offered or sold to the State comply with the requirements of Section 12156(e).
+Reminder to Return State Equipment/Prop (Applies only if equipment was provided by CDPH or pu Unless CDPH has approved the continued use and possession of State equipment (as defined in the above referenced contract) fo use in connection with another CDPH agreement, Contractor agrees to promptly initiate arrangements to account for and return said equipment to CDPH, at CDPH's expense, if said equipment has not passed its useful life expectancy as defined in the above referenced contract.
+Patents / Other Issues released as set forth above, that it will comply with connection with patent matters and with any claims that are not specifically hall of the provisions contained in the above referenced contract, including, but not to the State and related to the defense or prosecution of litigation.
+ONLY SIGN AND DATE THIS DOCUMENT WHEN ATTACHING IT TO THE FINAL INVOICE Contractor's Legal Name (as on contract): Stanislaus County Health Services Agency Signature of Contractor or Official Designee: Date: Printed Name/Title of Person Signing: